 New York State's 2019 Teacher of the Year

-Alhassan Susso is an educator, author and speaker who has devoted his career to transforming the lives of young people facing difficulties.
-An immigrant from West Africa, Alhassan came to America as a poor teenager coping with a rare eye disease with gradual vision loss which he still copes with as a teacher.
+Alhassan Susso is a world-renowned educator, author and speaker who has devoted his career to transforming the lives of young people facing difficulties.
+Born in The Gambia, Alhassan migrated to America at age 16.

 Alhassan is the 2019 New York State Teacher of the Year.
+He is also the 2019 New York State History Teacher of the Year and the 2020 Horace Mann Award for Teaching Excellence.
 He was also named in 2017 as one of "The Top 50 Outstanding Educators in the World" by the Varkey Foundation's Global Teacher Prize.
-He is the recipient of the Africa Daylight Award and the United Federation Teachers’ Andrew Chasen Award.
-He was recognized by the Dutchess County Legislature, The Bronx Borough President, the New York City Mayor’s Office and the New York State Comptroller as the Outstanding Citizen of the Year in 2019.
-He was awarded the 2019 Cultural Innovator Award by Long Island University.
-He received the Outstanding Educator Award by Mercy College and the United Federation Teachers’ Immigrant Educator Award.
-He is a two-time recipient of the Social-Emotional Learning Innovation Award for Teachers by Education First through the Rockefeller Foundation.
+He is the recipient of the prestigious Daylight Africa Award and the United Federation of Teachers Audrey Chasen Award.
+He was awarded the 2019 Cultural Innovator Award by Long Island University and is a two-time recipient of the Social-Emotional Learning Innovation Award for Teachers by Education First through the Rockefeller Foundation.